💬 Taweez Guidance

 Evidence from Primary Sources

-The prohibition is based on authentic narrations where the Prophet (ﷺ) said: "Whoever hangs an amulet has associated partners with Allah" and "Surely, incantations, amulets and love-charms are polytheism."
-However, some scholars interpret these as referring specifically to pre-Islamic, non-Quranic amulets.
+The prohibition is based on authentic narrations where the Prophet (ﷺ) said: "Surely, incantations, amulets and love-charms are polytheism."
+However, some scholars interpret this as referring specifically to pre-Islamic, non-Quranic amulets.

 What People Seek in Protection Taweez